KumkumChoudhary06/predictive_maintenance_dashboard/README.md

 # predictive_maintenance_dashboard
 A predictive maintenance dashboard is a user interface that visualizes data to predict potential equipment failures and enable proactive maintenance, minimizing downtime and optimizing maintenance schedules.
+It serves as a centralized tool for monitoring, analysis, and reporting, empowering industries to achieve higher efficiency, safety, and cost-effectiveness in their operations.